AldoMaine/Gaming/README.md

 I ran the simulation again with the same inputs.
 ![Figure_1a](https://user-images.githubusercontent.com/11415077/180615226-610873a8-8524-43ff-a95e-ff6c6f13c00f.png)
 This is a good illustration of how the random nature of procs can affect how effective your gun is every time you use it.
 In this second run, the elemental damage starts on the first firing cycle and builds up to a mighty 550 dmg/tick before dropping down to a level more like the first example.
 This is why I simulate 1000 cycles then average the damage over them all.

+## Notes
+[1] Let's says you have a magazine size of 5 and your gun uses 2 ammo per shot.
+You should only get 2 shots per mag since after 2 shots you only have 1 round remaining.
+But my tests show you get 3 shots.
+Furthermore, you might think that extra shot would do half the normal damage since it would be one round instead of two.
+But no, my tests show you get the same damage as a two round shot.
+It appears that not only are shots per mag rounded up but an extra round is added from your inventory to make the shot a full two round shot.